 3. Failure recovery

 If the connector enters FAILED state, do not delete it.
-Inspect the task trace via the status endpoint, resolve the root cause (e.g., network timeout, schema mismatch, WAL gap), and issue another PUT request.
-Kafka Connect will resume from the last committed offset, preserving exactly-once delivery guarantees.
+Inspect the task trace via the status endpoint, resolve the root cause (for example, network timeout, schema mismatch, or WAL gap), and issue another PUT request.
+Kafka Connect will resume from the last committed offset.
 Ensure slot.drop.on.stop remains false to prevent slot loss during maintenance windows.